University of Strathclyde Faculty of Science: Mathematics & Statistics

 This department was previously two separate entities; the Department of Mathematics, and the Department of Statistics and Modelling Science.
 However, they merged to form the single Department of Mathematics and Statistics.

 Research is focused on applied mathematics in the broadest sense, with an emphasis on nonlinear systems and solution of problems with industrial relevance.

 Computer & Information Sciences

 The Department is engaged in research across Computer and Information Sciences, spanning Artificial Intelligence, Software Engineering, Information Retrieval, Mobile and Ubiquitous Interaction, Functional Programming, Dataflow Systems, Database Indexing and Information Science.

-In addition to their research, the Department offers a wide range of undergraduate and postgraduate courses.
-Many of these are cross disciplinary, with courses jointly run with the Strathclyde Business School and the University's Law School, for example.
+In addition to research, the Department offers a wide range of undergraduate and postgraduate courses.
+Many of these are cross disciplinary, with courses jointly run with the Strathclyde Business School and the University's Law School.